evangrayk/zig-argparse/README.md

 // ./a -f foo.txt
 ```

-## Allow user options
+## Add more options
-(TODO)
-Add a way to specify some user parameters.
+Add some user parameters.
 - Should `--` be allowed at the start of value names?
 - Should `-` argument prefixes be treated like `--` (Windows often uses `-`, Linux/macOS `--`)
 - What function should be used for outputing information? (default: `std.debug.warn`)